 - Who have been unable to obtain sufficient assistance from the statutory services.

-Grants are made for short breaks taken in the UK only.
+Grants are made for short breaks of up to seven nights in duration, taken in the UK only.
 We normally make grants for short breaks taken with registered specialist providers such as:

 - Holiday Homes Trust, mobile homes, various locations. www.holidayhomestrust.org